Abstract-Tech/derex.runner/README.rst

 Introduction
 ------------

-Derex simplifies running edX: it takes care of starting the needed services (mysql, mongodb, rabbitmq etc) and introduces the concept of edX *projects*.
+Derex simplifies running Open edX: it takes care of starting the needed services (mysql, mongodb, rabbitmq etc) and introduces the concept of Open edX *projects*.

-A project is a directory that defines what an edX instance should look like.
+A project is a directory that defines what an Open edX instance should look like.
 It can specify additional requirements, custom themes and plugins.

 ``derex.runner`` uses docker compose (it's bundled, you don't have to